Tim Dalgleish

 Oct 2014 Gormenghast – (Dr Alfred Prunesquallor) First major stage adaptation officially authorized by the Mervyn Peake estate.
 Carabosse Theatre Company, Chrysalis Theatre, Milton Keynes.

-12/13 – 4/14 Fragile Fire – (Adam Czerniakow) Voices of the Holocaust: Birmingham, Watford, Hove, Chesterfield, Milton Keynes etc.
+Dec 2013 – Apr 2014 Fragile Fire – (Adam Czerniakow) Voices of the Holocaust: Birmingham, Watford, Hove, Chesterfield, Milton Keynes etc.

-Feb 2014 An Relaxed Evening of Entertainment – (Special Guest) Arts One Hundred, Newport Pagnell
+Feb 2014 An Relaxed Evening of Entertainment – (Special Guest) Arts One Hundred, Newport Pagnell.

 Nov 2013 Real Ale and Drama Shots 2 – (Man Walks into a Bar, Healing Scars) various playwrights, Carabosse Theatre, Creed Street